 The farmland rental market is a strong source of passive income

-If you’re looking to retire from farming and you don’t have a family member who’s interested in taking over the operation, sale isn’t your only option.
+If you’re looking to retire from farming and you don’t have a family member who’s interested in taking over the operation, selling your farmland isn’t your only option.
 Renting your tillable land is a great way to gain passive income without losing control over your land.

 The farmland rental market is vast and thriving.
 There are nearly 3 million farmland owners in the US: 50 percent of farmland owners farm their own land.
 Forty percent of all farmland is rented, which means that you’re not alone in looking for help keeping your land in use.